xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/how-to-extract-and-verify-textual-patterns-in-a-test-case.md

     The expression evaluates the `displayedPrice` variable into its value.
 Then it extracts and stores the first six characters into the `itemPrice`.

-5. Verify the item price with regular expression.
+5. Verify the item price with regex.

-    We use the `verifyEval` command with a regular expression in the **Value** field.
+    We use the `verifyEval` command with a regex in the **Value** field.
 This command verifies that the item price is displayed in the correct price pattern.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/extract-and-verify-textual-patterns/KR-verifyEval.png" width=70% alt="Katalon Recorder verifyEval command with a Javascript expression and regular expression">

-    To input a regular expression as a value, we prefix the expression with `regexp:`.
-For our purpose, we use the regular expression `^[$](\d+\.\d+)` that checks if the item price starts with a dollar sign and ends with a numeric value.
+    To input a regex as a value, we prefix the expression with `regexp:`.
+For our purpose, we use the regex `^[$](\d+\.\d+)` that checks if the item price starts with a dollar sign and ends with a numeric value.

 6. Play the test case and verify the results in the **Log** view.